 Kite boarding on the Columbia (photo, Marlys)

 At the campground, I met a new friend, Kristi.
 She and I hiked up to Dry Creek Falls.
 Where it happened to intersect the Pacific Coast Trail, we detoured so we could say we hiked part of the PCT.
 Because who wouldn’t want to make that claim?

 On the Pacific Crest Trail (photo by Kristi)

 When I met Jeremy and Denise at the Portland Airport, our conversation turned to Airstream living.
-Daughter-in-law Denise pulled out her phone and found a nearby Airstream dealer.
+Daughter-in-law Denise pulled out her phone and found a nearby dealership.

-And so we made a detour.
-And we stepped into several lot models, and it was determined that I could probably live full-time in a 23- or 25-footer.
+And so we made a detour, toured through several lot models, and determined that I could live full-time in a 23- or 25-foot Airstream.

 If my Point B is to get published, could I travel across the Pacific Northwest inventing imaginary letters along the way while continuing to write full-time?

 While putting in the long hours, Jeremy and Denise incorporated sight-seeing into their Ireland schedule.

 Even during crazy busy times in our lives, we can—and should—invent fun, and memories, and times of refueling on our way from Point A to Point B.